 One of the CEC’s block grants to provide incentives for the purchase and installation of light-duty electric vehicle (EV) chargers.

 The Clean Transportation Program, also known as the Alternative and Renewable Fuels and Vehicle Technology Program (ARFVTP) was established by Assembly Bill 118 (Núñez, Chapter 750, Statutes of 2007), which took effect January 1, 2008.
-Assembly Bill 8 (Perea, Chapter 401, Statutes of 2013) extended the program through January 1, 2024.
+Assembly Bill 126 (Reyes, Chapter 319, Statutes of 2023) extended the program to July 1, 2035.
 Using funds collected from vehicle and vessel registration, vehicle identification plates, and smog abatement fees, the program:

-• Expedites development of conveniently located fueling and charging infrastructure for low- and zero-emission vehicles.
+• Expedites development of conveniently-located fueling and charging infrastructure for zero-emission vehicles;

-• Expands in-state production of alternative, low-carbon renewable fuel.
+• Expands in-state production of alternative, low-carbon renewable fuel from low-carbon pathways;

 Upcoming Events